2014 United States House of Representatives elections in Rhode Island

 The 2014 United States House of Representatives elections in Rhode Island were held on November 4, 2014, to elect the two U.S. representatives from the state of Rhode Island, apportioned according to the 2010 United States census.
 The elections coincided with the elections of other federal and state offices, including an election to the U.S. Senate and the election for governor.

 Overview

 Results of the 2014 United States House of Representatives elections in Rhode Island by district:

 District 1

 The 1st district is located in eastern Rhode Island and includes all of Bristol and Newport counties, along with parts of Providence County, including most of the city of Providence.
-The incumbent is Democrat David Cicilline, who has represented the district since 2011.
-He was re-elected with 53% of the vote in 2012 and the district has a PVI of D+15.
+Incumbent Democrat David Cicilline, who had represented the district since 2011, ran for re-election.
+He was re-elected with 53% of the vote in 2012 and the district had a PVI of D+15.

-Former United States Army Captain Matthew Fecteau ran against Cicilline in the Democratic primary.

-Former United States Marine and former JPMorgan Chase employee Cormick Lynch and Brown University medical student Stanford Tran competed for the Republican nomination.
-Republican former State Representative John J. Loughlin, Jr., who lost to Cicilline in 2010, had considered running, but decided against it.